-- 1. Attach your external display(s) to the appropriate port, and turn it(them) on. - 2.
-Go to the NVIDIA Control Panel. - 3.
-Double-click Display (if the sub-menus are not visible), and then click Set up multiple displays. - 4.
+- 1. Attach your external displays to the appropriate ports, and turn them on. - Go to the NVIDIA Control Panel. - Double-click Display (if the sub-menus are not visible), and then click Set up multiple displays. - 4.
 Any attached display will appear under "1.Select the displays you want to use."